-Each Block (University program) shall be led by one or more Block Leaders, recruited from the faculty and appointed by the Vice Dean for Medical Education working in conjunction with the Associate Dean for Curriculum and Assistant Dean for Basic Sciences and with approval from the chair(s) of the relevant department(s).
+Each Block (University program) shall be led by one or more Block Leaders, recruited from the faculty and appointed by the Vice Dean for Medical Education working in conjunction with the Associate Dean for Curriculum and Assistant Dean for Basic Science Education and with approval from the chair(s) of the relevant department(s).

-Each course in the College program shall be led by a Course Director recruited from the College faculty and appointed by the Executive Dean with approval from the Curriculum Steering Council.
+Each course in the College program shall be led by a Course Director recruited from the College faculty and appointed by the Executive Dean in consultation with the Associate Dean for Curricular Affairs with approval from the Curriculum Steering Council.

 b.
-Clinical Cores may include the disciplines of Medicine, Family Medicine, Surgery, Pediatrics, Obstetrics/Gynecology, Psychiatry, Neurology, Geriatrics, and Emergency Medicine.
+Clinical Core Clerkships may include the disciplines of Medicine, Family Medicine, Surgery, Pediatrics, Obstetrics/Gynecology, Psychiatry, Neurology, Geriatrics, and Emergency Medicine.

-Each Core Clinical at each affiliated hospital site shall have a director who works in conjunction with the co-chairs of the Joint Clinical Oversight Group (JCOG).
-Clinical Core Leaders at each site will organize the delivery of the common curriculum determined by JCOG and CME in their clinical disciplines and will be responsible for its implementation and evaluation and reporting these activities to the JCOG annually.
+Each Core Clinical Clerkship at each affiliated hospital site shall have a director who works in conjunction with the co-chairs of the Joint Clinical Oversight Group (JCOG).
+Clinical Core Directors at each site will organize the delivery of the common curriculum and assessment system determined by JCOG and CME in their clinical disciplines and will be responsible for its implementation, student assessment and evaluation and reporting these activities to the JCOG annually.

 c.
-JCOG with consent from the CME will also have responsibility for establishing criteria for clinical electives and monitoring their content, delivery, and educational rigor.
+JCOG with consent from the CME will also have responsibility for establishing criteria for clinical electives (including Acting Internships) and monitoring their content, delivery, and educational rigor.
 JCOG will summarize and report this information annually to the CME.